pincesCPU987/x-code/README.md

   To loop through a range of numbers, syntax is:

-    loop from <int> to <int> by <int> :
+    loop from <int> to <int> by <int> run
     <code>
     endloop

   where loop starts the loop, from declares the start value, to declares the end value, by declares the step, and endloop ends the loop.

-  Note:If a function and/or reserved word does not exist in X-Code, you can use the JS alternate.
+  Note: If a function and/or reserved word does not exist in X-Code, you can use the JS alternate.